 This story appeared in October 2019 as a conference report from the American Society of Human Genetics Meeting in Houston, Texas.
 Some of the results were published today in Science Translational Medicine1.

-An experimental drug prevents seizures and death in a mouse model of Dravet syndrome, a severe form of epilepsy that is related to autism, researchers announced today.
+An experimental drug prevents seizures and death in a mouse model of Dravet syndrome, a severe form of epilepsy that is related to autism, researchers reported 18 October 2019.

 The drug works by silencing a DNA segment called a ‘poison exon’ and is expected to enter clinical trials next year.
 If it works, it offers hope for treating not just Dravet, but other forms of autism as well: Another team has identified a poison exon in SYNGAP1, an autism gene that also causes epilepsy.

 Poison exons seem to impede the production of certain crucial proteins; blocking these segments would restore normal levels of the proteins.